alexch/codelikethis/public/lessons/learn_to_code_with_javascript/iteration_methods.md

 There is a solution on the next slide, but please try on your own first.

-> Hint: inside your titleize function, you should use the existing capitalize function
+> Hint: inside your titleize function, you could use the existing capitalize function.
+Or you could "inline" the capitalization function.

 # Solution: Titleize